-The Charity Road Race played out in a much different way this year; it was conducted as a virtual run, which means that the participants ran on their own or with a few friends while appropriately social distancing.
-The race took place from August 15 to 31 with participants posting their times and pictures of their run on social media.
+The Charity Road Race has played out in a much different way for the past two years as once again it was conducted as a virtual run with participants running on their own or with a few friends while appropriately social distancing.
+The race took place from August 15 to 31.

-“We were not sure what to expect this year, given the environment we are living in with Covid-19.
+“We were not sure what to expect with a repeat of a Virtual Road Race, given the environment we are living in with Covid-19.
 However, the Charity Road Race was very successful," said Ross Fisher, Executive Director of The Health Foundation.

-In large part the Road Race was successful because Geoff Propp, General Manager of Harvest Meats, promoted the run and sponsored Harvest Meats staff to participate.
+In large part the event was successful because Geoff Propp, Vice President and General Manager of Harvest Meats, promoted the run and collected pledges.

-“We are very fortunate to have the strong support from Legacy Co-op and Harvest Meats, especially in a very difficult year," Mr. Fisher noted.
+“We are very fortunate to have the strong support from Legacy Co-op and Harvest Meats, especially in a very difficult year", Mr. Ross noted.
 "While this is a difficult year, there is still equipment that needs to be purchased for the hospital to maintain the services we have here.
 The continuing support of these businesses help us to do that.”

-This year the funds raised will assist the purchase of a new surgical equipment for the operating rooms of the hospital.
+This year the funds raised will assist the purchase of a cardiac monitor and defibrillator for the Intensive Care Unit at the Yorkton Regional Hospital.